jdoleary/Spellmasons/docs/CriticalPath.md

     - Stretch Goals
         - Pvp mode
         - More content

+## Definition of Done
+- DONE Stable Multiplayer
+- Supports extra large maps with 1000 units
+- Complete Menu with options
+- Bug Reporting built in (e.g. Save game state and send it to me)
+- Packaged in Electron App
+- Able to loop the game indefinitely with satisfying difficulty curve
+- Enough random elements that different playthroughs feel somewhat unique

 ## Deadlines
 Keeping to a hard deadline will ensure that I iterate and keep making more games and improving